 Production – One-off artist piece

-Born from the ancient temples of Kamakura, this fine lacquerware represents an 800-year-old tradition of Japanese craftsmanship.
-Originally developed by Buddhist sculptors during the 13th century, Kamakura-bori is defined by its expressive, hand-carved depth and fine Urushi lacquer finish.
+Kamakura-bori lacquerware represents an 800-year-old tradition of Japanese craftsmanship.
+Originally developed by Buddhist sculptors during the 13th century, it is defined by its expressive, hand-carved depth and fine Urushi lacquer finish.